Check the Zabbix Home Page at http://www.zabbix.com for information about the current version and for downloading instructions.

 The Zabbix Agents are extremely efficient because of use of native system calls for gathering statistical information.

-In order to allow easy access to the monitoring data and then configuration of Zabbix from anywhere and from any platform, the Web-based Interface is provided.
+In order to allow easy access to the monitoring data and the configuration of Zabbix from anywhere and from any platform, the Web-based Interface is provided.
 The Interface is a part of the Zabbix Server, and is usually (but not necessarily) run on the same physical machine as the one running the Zabbix Server.

 Building of Zabbix server or agents from sources requires additional software.